prireto/NAGeno/README.md

 **Accurate genotyping made simple.**

 Identifying SNVs and indels is essential in molecular biology and clinical diagnostics.
-Sangersequencing—still teh gold-standard for its high accuracy—requires manual inspection to avoid artifacts and catch low-frequency variants.
+Sangersequencing—still the gold-standard for its high accuracy—requires manual inspection to avoid artifacts and catch low-frequency variants.
 However, it often struggles in GC-rich or highly repetitive regions.
 NGS provides even higher accuracy with automated analysis, but is typically excessive for small to medium-scale projects and routine lab workflows.

-**NAGeno** - **N**anopore **A**mplicon **Geno**typing combines high accuracy with Sanger-like simplicity while ensuring scalability making genotyping both robust and effortless.
+**NAGeno** - **N**anopore **A**mplicon **Geno**typing combines high accuracy even in GC and reptitive regions with Sanger-like simplicity while ensuring scalability making genotyping both robust and effortless.

 ## Workflow

-A quick, accurate and scalable pipeline for SNV and indel genotyping based on nanopore amplicon sequencing.
-Genotypes are detected reliably even in GC-rich and repetitive regions.
-Amplicons can cover regions of 50 bp - 5 kb.
-In a fully automated workflow, we generate detailed tables for both SNVs and indels as well as an overview plot for SNVs per sample.
+NAGeno performs SNV and indel genotyping on fastq files of nanopore amplicon sequencing.
+Amplicons can cover regions of approx. 50 bp - 5 kb.
+In a fully automated workflow, we generate detailed tables for both SNVs and indels, along with an overview plot of SNVs per sample, by following these steps:

 <div align="center">
     <img src="https://github.com/user-attachments/assets/6ef939a9-2c55-47db-b308-c4d900f81268" width="400">